ops-center/searchlight/docs/design/README.md

     Important:

-    1. Every checkCommand can be set on selected Kubernetes objects.
+    1. Every check can be set on selected Kubernetes objects.
     2. Controller will automatically create multiple Icinga2 host if necessary.
     3. All informations are provided in [icinga.json](../../data/files/icinga.json).
     4. For any invalid information provided in Alert object, controller will skip to create Icinga2 objects